 - a) the function is exercisable in relation to persons of less than 18 years of age; and - b) the function is exercisable in relation to the following health services: - 25.
 The public dental service. - 26.
-Primary medical services provided under a general medical services contract, and arrangements for the provision of services made under section 17C of the National Health Service (Scotland) Act 1978, or an arrangement made in pursuance of section 2C(2) of the National Health Service (Scotland) Act 1978(31). - 27.
-General dental services provided under arrangements made in pursuance of section 25 of the National Health (Scotland) Act 1978(32). - 28.
-Ophthalmic services provided under arrangements made in pursuance of section 17AA or section 26 of the National Health Service (Scotland) Act 1978(33). - 29.
-Pharmaceutical services and additional pharmaceutical services provided under arrangements made in pursuance of sections 27 and 27A of the National Health Service (Scotland) Act 1978(34).
+Primary medical services provided under a general medical services contract, and arrangements for the provision of services made under section 17C of the section 3; the National Health Service and Community Care Act 1997 (c.46), Schedule 2 and the Health and Social Care Act 2001 (c.15), section 44.

+National Health Service (Scotland) Act 1978, or an arrangement made in pursuance of section 2C(2) of the National Health Service (Scotland) Act 1978(35).

+- 27. General dental services provided under arrangements made in pursuance of section 25 of the National Health (Scotland) Act 1978(36). - 28.
+Ophthalmic services provided under arrangements made in pursuance of section 17AA or section 26 of the National Health Service (Scotland) Act 1978(37). - 29.
+Pharmaceutical services and additional pharmaceutical services provided under arrangements made in pursuance of sections 27 and 27A of the National Health Service (Scotland) Act 1978(38).